Metrilo/custom-integration/README.md

 }'
 ```

+(We include the `-i` param so that you can verify a 204 status code for all these requests)

 The next step is to install the frontend library.
 Add the following snippet to your website (preferably the `<head>` tag):

 ```